How to Turn Ideas Into Projects With a Simple System

 The Idea → Project Conversion System

-This is the framework.
+This system is simple.

 Step 1 — Define the Problem